2021 Chinese Super League: Club changes

+Changchun Yatai returns to the division after a 2-year absence.
+Cangzhou Mighty Lions were reprieved from relegation after finishing bottom in the previous season due to the dissolution of Jiangsu.

 Name changes

 In December 2020, the CFA issued a policy to "neutralize" the names of all professional football clubs.
 Club names cannot contain any term of a sponsorship or commercial nature, and non-Chinese characters cannot be used.
 Most Chinese football clubs had to be renamed.
 There were some debates as to whether or not some long-existing club names, for example, "Shandong Taishan" and "Beijing Guoan", were acceptable.
-After Henan Jianye was renamed to "Luoyang Longmen", club fans protested in front of the club stadium.
-Some clubs, including the 2020 Chinese Super League winner Jiangsu F.C., China League One team Beijing Chengfeng and China League Two team Yancheng Luzhiying, dissolved subsequent to their renaming.
+After Henan Jianye was renamed to "Henan Luoyang Longmen", club fans protested in front of the club stadium.
+Some clubs, including the 2020 Chinese Super League winner Jiangsu, China League One team Beijing Chengfeng and China League Two team Yancheng Luzhiying, dissolved subsequent to their renaming.

 Rule changes

 The CFA imposed a salary cap on the Super League in December 2020, taking effect with the 2021 season.
 Each club's total player wages are capped at ¥600 million, with a separate limit of €10 million for foreign players.
 Individual player salaries are also capped, at ¥5 million before tax for Chinese players, and €3 million for foreign players.